 What have you read this week that either fueled your writing or gave you new insight into the profession?
 What were your favorite reads?

 I’m posting this while gearing up to head into the city for #BinderCon tomorrow – I’ll be volunteering and pitching and otherwise connecting with other binder writers.
 Shout out in the comments if you are there as well.
 Or, what conferences or writing community are you inspired by this week, large or small?

 * * * * *

-If you like this blog, be sure to subscribe using WordPress’s +follow option, or via email or the Bloglovin button in the sidebar.
-I love to connect with like-minded readers and writers!
+If you like this blog, be sure to click the WordPress +follow button, or via email or Bloglovin options in the sidebar if you don’t have a WordPress account.
+You can find me on Twitter @elissafield or on Facebook.
+I love to connect with readers and writers,